 - 1 tsp ground ginger

-- Divide the batter between the cupcake cases and put in the oven for 25 minutes.
+- Divide the batter between the cupcake cases.